SeanLuis/rest-data-validator/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/SeanLuis/rest-data-validator/blob/master/LICENSE) file for details.